Skip to main content Skip to footer

 Project details

-The project will include excavation, water pipe and curb stop installation, water service reconnections, and surface repairs.
-Work will take place on and around 103 Street east to 100 Street, and 100 Avenue south to 98 Street.
 Residents will see excavation equipment and workers performing groundwork in these areas and around or within property lines.
 Work will be conducted from Monday to Saturday, 7 a.m. to 7 p.m.

-Residents are asked not to park near where work is taking place, use caution around construction zones, and follow any posted signage.
+Residents are asked to not to park near where work is taking place, use caution around construction zones, and follow any posted signage.

 Contact Us